-- Understand theories of the posthuman and apply them to contemporary issues
+- apply theories of the posthuman to contemporary issues;

-- Assess and synthesise arguments about the impact of technology on human identity.
+- assess and synthesise arguments about new forms of human and other-than-human life;

-- Use the key concepts introduced in the course to analyse specific examples and case studies.
+- analyse specific examples and case studies using the key concepts introduced in the course; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.